suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 ## Critical Invariants {#invariants}

-* Only one group is created per moq session
-* Linear sequence of Commits - Each Commit has exactly one successor
+* MLS requires a linear sequence of MLS Commits in that each MLS Commit has exactly one successor.
+This is achieved by using a centralized server that hands out a token to the client that is allowed to make the next commit.

 # MOQ Overview {#moqt-model}